PipeWire/pipewire/doc/architecture.md

  2) An asynchronous IPC mechanism to manipulate and introspect a graph in another process.

-There is usually a daemon that implements the master graph and clients that operate on this graph.
+There is usually a daemon that implements the global graph and clients that operate on this graph.

 The IPC mechanism in PipeWire is inspired by wayland in that it